 Ferguson emerged as a key contributor for the Badgers in 2018.
 The Wisconsin TE put up 36 receptions for 456 yards and 4 touchdowns, earning a place as the team’s second-highest leading receiver.
 In 2019, he reprised his role and accumulated 407 yards and 2 scores on 33 catches.
 And in 2020, Ferguson again returned as the No. 1 tight end, logging 30 catches for 305 yards and 4 scores.

 On the surface, Ferguson’s production decreased in 2020.
 Then again, he and Wisconsin played just half the amount of games as the year prior.
 Ferguson only played in seven contests and still managed to put up comparable numbers to previous campaigns.
-The Wisconsin TE is clearly trending up heading into 2021.
-And with Mertz returning under center, that comfort and familiarity will yield high expectations.
+He only built on that momentum with a strong 2021 season, putting up great numbers even with shaky quarterback play.